worldamazing/plan/README.md

 > [!NOTE]
-> For a comprehensive overview of the plan, consider starting with the [World Amazing Overview](docs/world-amazing.md)
+> If you are looking for a quick overview of what it will take to make this vision a reality, consider starting with this document written by the plan’s proposer: [World Amazing: A Very Practical, Measured, and Doable Plan to Make Life Amazing for All](https://github.com/beakbahama/log/blob/main/docs/world-amazing.md).
+>
+> For those interested in diving deeper, more detailed information can be found below.

 # A Global Plan For World Amazing
 > A 100% public open-source framework designed for everyone worldwide to live extraordinarily.